poppastring/dasblog-core/source/CrossPlatform.md

 Browser based tests are not currently functional on Linux or MacOS.
 For Windows refer to the test documentation.

+It turns out that filtering does not currently work as expected on Linux and MacOS so these platforms show 15 and 14 test failures respectively.
+Possibly an xunit version problem

 ###### Run
 Change directory to &lt;project dir&gt;/source/DasBlog.Web.UI (where project directory is typically dasblog-core).